Kristin Sandberg

 Kristin Sandberg (born 23 March 1972) is a former Norwegian football player and World Champion.

 She played on the Norwegian team that won the 1995 FIFA Women's World Cup.

+She scored a hat-trick at the 1995 World Cup and was the first Norwegian to do so.What was even more notable was that this was her World Cup debut.

+She played 31 matches for Norway women's national football team and scored 16 goals.